-- Holding annual general meeting.
+- Holding an annual general meeting

-- Filling of annual returns.
+- Filling of annual returns

-In Singapore, there are two government authorities responsible for the formulation and deception of most of the statutory requirements governing local companies: Accounting and Corporate Regulatory Authority (ACRA) – national companies registries where to file annual return, and Inland Revenue Authority of Singapore (IRAS) – national tax authority where to file ECI and annual tax return.
+In Singapore, there are two government authorities responsible for the formulation and deception of most of the statutory requirements governing local companies: Accounting and Corporate Regulatory Authority (ACRA) – national companies registries where to file annual returns, and the Inland Revenue Authority of Singapore (IRAS) – national tax authority where to file ECI and annual tax return.

 In Hong Kong, things go in the same direction.
-However, there is a bit difference in the name of the authorities.
+However, there is a bit of difference in the name of the authorities.
 Whereas in Singapore, there are ACRA and IRAS, in Hong Kong, the file will be sent to the Companies Registry (CR) and the Inland Revenue Department (IRD).

-According to 2019 GCR (Global Competitiveness Report), Singapore was ranked first and Hong Kong was in seventh place in terms of labor market efficiency.
+According to the 2019 GCR (Global Competitiveness Report), Singapore was ranked first and Hong Kong was in seventh place in terms of labor market efficiency.

 In connection with the quality of the workforce, Hong Kong’s employees are normally English-educated although they are more comfortable with speaking their main language – Cantonese or Mandarin – in daily life.
-Thus, Hong Kong workforce is an ideal choice if you are trying to focus your market to nearby countries such as Taiwan and China.
+Thus, the Hong Kong workforce is an ideal choice if you are trying to focus your market on nearby countries such as Taiwan and China.

 In Singapore, there is a significant number of highly educated and well–trained employees from both local universities and foreign ones.
 Not only English, but Singaporeans can also communicate fairly in 3 other languages which are Chinese, Malay, and Tamil.
 Not to mention the fact that most of its people are bilingual fluently.
 Being well-known for building everything from precise knowledge, as well as being an international hub with various platforms, Singapore attracts the flow of the world’s best talents into its industry.

-Although Singapore has slightly tightened its overall immigration recently, it still continues to encourage the immigration of high–skilled and innovative foreign investors and employees who are willing to establish their businesses or work inside its territory.
-Each of them who meet the qualification above can start setting up company or be employed under different types of work pass subject to their respective criteria such as EntrePass (Entrepreneur Pass – a word pass permits entrepreneurs who want to start and operate a new business in Singapore) or Employment Pass.
+Although Singapore has slightly tightened its overall immigration recently, it continues to encourage the immigration of highly–skilled and innovative foreign investors and employees who are willing to establish their businesses or work inside its territory.
+Each of them who meet the qualification above can start setting up a company or be employed under different types of work pass subject to their respective criteria such as EntrePass (Entrepreneur Pass – a word pass permits entrepreneurs who want to start and operate a new business in Singapore) or Employment Pass.